Victorian Railways fixed wheel passenger carriages: Preservation

-The Yarra Valley Railway has 619 ZD, and has recently acquired both 19 ZD from Steamrail Ballarat and 594 ZL's underframe from Huon.
-It is thought that 58 Z still resides at Huon.
+The Yarra Valley Railway has 619 ZD, and has acquired both 19 ZD from Steamrail Ballarat and 58 Z & 594 ZL's underframe from Huon.

 The Veteran Train

 Carriage set 40 X, 309 Y, 69 YZ was first restored to operating condition in the early 1950s as a display piece for the 1954 Victorian Railways Centenary.
 Since that time the cars have been kept in fairly good condition.